-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS through award on at least three arbitrations administered by a self-regulatory organization in which hearings were held.
-NASD believes that these modifications to NLSS will streamline and simplify the arbitrator selection process, and that the creation of a chairperson list will enhance the quality of NASD arbitrations.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS through award on at least three arbitrations administered by a self- regulatory organization in which hearings were held. streamline and simplify the arbitrator selection process, and that the creation of a chairperson list will enhance the quality of NASD arbitrations.
+For purposes of Rule 12400(c), substantially equivalent training or experience would include service as a judge or administrative hearing officer, chairperson training offered by another recognized dispute resolution forum, or the like.
 In addition, the proposed changes will make the NLSS component of NASD's proposed new computerized case management system, CMS/MATRICS simpler and less expensive to program and implement.
 Number of Arbitrators 12401.
 Number of Arbitrators 10308.
-Selection of Arbitrators Under the [proposed] rule: AIDILIALOIS (a) Claims of \$25,000 or Less If the amount of a claim is \$25,000 or less, exclusive of interest and expenses, the panel will consist of one arbitrator and the claim is subject to the simplified arbitration procedures under Rule 12800. (b) Claims of More Than \$25,000 Up (b)(1) Composition of Arbitration Panel (A) Claims of \$50,000 or Less If the amount of a claim is \$50,000 or less, the Director shall appoint an arbitration For claims under \$25,000, the single arbitrator could no longer request a three-arbitrator panel; and For claims involving between \$25,000 and \$50,000, any party could still request a
+Selection of Arbitrators Under the rule: (a) Claims of \$25,000 or Less For claims under

-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS If the amount of a claim is more than \$25,000 but not more than \$50,000, exclusive of interest and expenses, the panel will consist of one arbitrator unless any party requests a panel of three arbitrators. (c) Claims of More Than \$50,000; Unspecified or Non-Monetary Claims If the amount of a claim is more than \$50,000, exclusive of interest and expenses, or is unspecified, or if the claim does not request money damages, the panel will consist of three arbitrators, unless the parties agree in writing to one arbitrator. panel composed of one public arbitrator, unless the parties agree to the appointment of a non-public arbitrator. (i) If the amount of a claim is \$25,000 or less and an arbitrator appointed to the case requests that a panel of three arbitrators be appointed, the Director shall appoint an arbitration panel composed of one non-public arbitrators, unless the parties agree to a different panel composition. (ii) If the amount of a claim is greater than \$25,000 and not more than \$50,000 and a party in its initial filing or an arbitrator appointed to the case requests that a panel of three arbitrators be appointed, the Director shall appoint an arbitration panel composed of one non-public arbitrator and two public arbitrators, unless the parties agree to a different panel composition. three-arbitrator panel, but the single arbitrator could not.
-(In a related change, [proposed] Rule 12402(a) provides that a single arbitrator must be from the chairperson roster unless the parties agree otherwise.)
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS If the amount of a claim is \$25,000 or less, exclusive of interest and expenses, the panel will consist of one arbitrator and the claim is subject to the simplified arbitration procedures under Rule 12800. (b) Claims of More Than \$25,000 Up To \$50,000 If the amount of a claim is more than \$25,000 but not more than \$50,000, exclusive of interest and expenses, the panel will consist of one arbitrator unless any party requests a panel of three arbitrators. (c) Claims of More Than \$50,000; Unspecified or Non-Monetary Claims If the amount of a claim is more than \$50,000, exclusive of interest and expenses, or is unspecified, or if the claim does not request money damages, the panel will consist of three arbitrators, unless the parties agree in writing to one arbitrator. (b)(1) Composition of Arbitration Panel (A) Claims of \$50,000 or Less If the amount of a claim is \$50,000 or less, the Director shall appoint an arbitration panel composed of one public arbitrator, unless the parties agree to the appointment of a non-public arbitrator. (i) If the amount of a claim is \$25,000 or less and an arbitrator appointed to the case requests that a panel of three arbitrators be appointed, the Director shall appoint an arbitration panel composed of one non-public arbitrators, unless the parties agree to a different panel composition. (ii) If the amount of a claim is greater than \$25,000 and not more than \$50,000 and a party in its initial filing or an arbitrator appointed to the case requests that a panel of three arbitrators \$25,000, the single arbitrator could no longer request a three- arbitrator panel; and For claims involving between \$25,000 and \$50,000, any party could still request a three-arbitrator panel, but the single arbitrator could not.
+(In a related change, Rule 12402(a) provides that a single arbitrator must be from the chairperson roster unless the parties agree otherwise.)
 NASD believes that these changes will help to streamline the administration of smaller claims, and minimize the cost of bringing and prosecuting small claim.
-NASD believes that requiring that single arbitrators be chairqualified will help ensure the quality of single arbitrator proceedings.
+NASD believes that requiring that single arbitrators be chair- qualified will help ensure